dmlb2000/pacifica-cartd/README.md

 Other required options are ports, specifically which port you want exposed

 Optional option but recommended is volumes.
 Creating a shared volume makes sure that even after the Archive Interface container is removed the file data stays in case the Archive Interface needs to be restarted after removal

 **NOTE** if not using the Archive Interface inside a container (case such as deployed on different server) set the following Environment variable in the cart server/workers:
 ARCHIVE_INTERFACE_URL: urltointerface:port/

 Remember to include the port and ending /

 ## cartworkers

 The backside of the cartserver which handles requesting/storing of files and provides statuses

 Needs to build its image using the Dockerfile

-Linked in Containers: cartrabbit:amqp, cartmysql:mysql, (optional archiveinterface:archivei)
+Linked in Containers: cartrabbit:amqp, cartmysql:mysql, (optional
+archiveinterface:archivei)
-Specifically use "amqp", "mysql", "archivei" as the environemnt variable prefix respectively when linking
+Specifically use "amqp", "mysql", "archivei" as the environemnt variable prefix respectively when linking.

 Optional option but recommended is volumes.
 Creating a shared volume makes sure that even after the cart workers container is removed the file data  stays in case the workers need to be restarted after removal

+Environment variables:
+VOLUME_PATH - Required - Used as the root directory for all file storage.

+LRU_BUFFER_TIME - Optional - Time, in seconds, that you want carts to be safe from the least recently used buffer deletion.
+If a cart was last used since current time minus that buffer it is safe from deletion.
+Not specified or a 0 given will result in no buffer

+ARCHIVE_INTERFACE_URL - Optional - Needs to be set if not using the Pacifica Archive Interface as a linked in container.
+This will be the url to the archive interface.
+Should be in the form of:

+urltointerface:port/

+Remember to include the port and ending /